DecisionToolkit/dsntk-book/src/user-guide/subcommands/command-srv.md

 ## Endpoint names

-The common endpoint name for evaluating invocables exposed by DSNTK server is **evaluate**.
+The endpoint for evaluating invocables exposed by ^dsntk server is named **evaluate**.

 The full endpoint name (the URL) is built from the following parts:
 - protocol, e.g.: **http://** or **https://**